winterwithouther/react-hooks-dq-props-state-exercise/README.md

 # Discussion Questions: Props and State Exercise

-In this program, we have three components: `App`, `MasterHog`, and `BabyHog`.
+In this program, we have three components: `App`, `HogBoss`, and `BabyHog`.

-## MasterHog
+## HogBoss

 - Has an eye color that can change via a radio button on the DOM
 - Renders three `BabyHog`s, which inherit its eye color
 - Owns the non-variable data associated with each `BabyHog`.
 This includes
-  their: name, eye color, and hobby. _(Obviously, `MasterHog` gets to name her babies, and they genetically inherit her eye color.
-Not obviously, `MasterHog` also gets to determine their hobbies)_ Look inside `src/data.js` to see data defining what the `BabyHog` offspring should "inherit."
+  their: name, eye color, and hobby. _(Obviously, `HogBoss` gets to name her babies, and they genetically inherit her eye color.
+Not obviously, `HogBoss` also gets to determine their hobbies)_ Look inside `src/data.js` to see data defining what the `BabyHog` offspring should "inherit."